Moreland Integrated Transport Strategy 2018 and Parking Strategy

 Because these changes have been so significant and our urban environment is evolving so quickly, we’ve decided to develop a new strategy ahead of time.

 Following your initial input in December 2017, we have developed a Background Report (PDF 50Mb) which discusses key transport issues and opportunities for Moreland.
-We encourage you to take the time to look at this as it may help you participate in the current round of community consultation.
+We encourage you to take the time to look at this as it may help you participate in upcoming community consultation.

 You may also wish to read the Technical Appendix (PDF 7Mb) to this report which provides further detail.

 Council is responsible for local roads, parking, footpaths and shared paths for cyclists and pedestrians.